jnuho/mkdocs/docs/golang/golang-basic.md

 - Length: The length of a slice is the number of elements it currently contains.
 You can get the length of a slice using the built-in len() function.

 - Capacity: The capacity of a slice represents the maximum number of elements it can hold without allocating additional memory.
 You can get the capacity of a slice using the built-in cap() function.
-Initially, a slice’s capacity is equal to its length, but it can grow as needed.
+Initially, a slice's capacity is equal to its length, but it can grow as needed.
 For example:

 - Performance